 An international delegation advocating for human rights is travelling across Europe to raise awareness among leaders and the public about the plight of 23 Armenian hostages detained in Baku, Azerbaijan.
 Last Saturday, the delegation stopped in Marseille as part of its international awareness campaign, after visiting Brussels, Paris, and Lyon, and before heading to London and Berlin.
 The goal: to secure their release before the start of COP 29 on climate change, which will take place in Baku.

 Anahit Akopian, President of the ARF’s Hay Dat – Armenian National Committee, France (CDCA), directly addresses European leaders: “You will not be able to claim ignorance.”
-In the context of rising tensions, the delegation, which includes former Artsakh State Minister Artak Beglaryan and human rights experts Arman Tatoyan and Karnig Kerkonian, denounces the systematic violations of human rights committed by Azerbaijan against the Armenian population of Nagorno-Karabakh.
+In the context of rising tensions, the delegation, which includes Artak Beglaryan, former Minister of State of Artsakh and human rights defender, alongside Arman Tatoyan, former Human Rights Defender of the Republic of Armenia, and Karnig Kerkonian, an American lawyer specialising in international accountability, denounces the systematic violations of human rights committed by Azerbaijan against the Armenian population of Nagorno-Karabakh.

 Their objective is clear: to mobilize the international community to put diplomatic pressure on the Azerbaijani government for the immediate release of the hostages, among whom are former high-ranking officials from Artsakh, including former presidents of the republic, foreign ministers, and defenсe ministers.
 Anahit Akopian warns of the urgency of the situation: “After COP 29, we risk losing all leverage.”
 The testimonies of survivors from Baku’s prisons are harrowing: physical torture, mutilations without anaesthesia, deprivation of food, all practices that violate international conventions on the treatment of prisoners and underscore the urgency for international intervention.
 “To participate in COP without addressing the issue of the hostages is to condone these acts,” she concludes.